tcheukueppoo/maat/docs/maat.md

 ```

 Here we are declaring an anonymous function which takes a single
-parameter and we then call it.
+parameter and then call it.

 ```
 let sleep = {|x| x.sleep; say "slept for #x seconds" }